kubernetes-sigs/kubebuilder/docs/book/src/reference/envtest.md

 ## Installation in Air Gaped/disconnected environments
-If you would like to download the tarball containing the binaries, to use in a disconnected environment you can use `setup-envtest` to download the required binaries locally.
+If you would like to download the tarball containing the binaries, to use in a disconnected environment you can use [`setup-envtest`][setup-envtest] to download the required binaries locally.
 There are a lot of ways to configure `setup-envtest` to avoid talking to the internet you can read about them [here](https://github.com/kubernetes-sigs/controller-runtime/tree/master/tools/setup-envtest#what-if-i-dont-want-to-talk-to-the-internet).
 The examples below will show how to install the Kubernetes API binaries using mostly defaults set by `setup-envtest`.